 Fig. 7.
-Impact of MIRON on the TCP throughput
+Impact of MIRON on the TCP throughput.

-Each average TCP throughput sample was calculated over a 20 seconds independent interval of download and at least 30 samples were obtained for each test (to guarantee the statistical validity of the measurements).
+were obtained for each test (to guarantee the statistical validity of the measurements).

-For the non-nested scenario, the unidirectional NIST Net added delay of the link R3-R4 - delay1 - was varied between 0ms (i.e. home network, visited network and CN locate very close each other) and 250ms (this value represents a high, but still common RTT value of 500ms in the Internet nowadays).
+For the non-nested scenario, the unidirectional NIST Net added delay of the link R3-R4-delay1-was varied between 0 ms (i.e., home network, visited network, and CN locate very close each other) and 250 ms (this value represents a high, but still common RTT value of 500 ms in the Internet nowadays).
 Delay1 is part of the CN-HA and HA-MR delays, thus affects the overall delay in the CN-HA-MR-LFN path followed by packets of the CN-LFN communication.
-Results for the case of using the NEMO Basic Support protocol are shown in Fig. 6.
+Results for the case of using the NEMO basic support protocol are shown in Fig. 6.
 Results for the case of using MIRON are shown in Fig. 7.
 Confidence limits (95%) are also shown in both figures.

-If the NEMO Basic Support protocol is used, the effect of a higher value of delay1 in the performance of TCP application is clear: the effective throughput decreases as the delay increases (Fig 6).
+If the NEMO basic support protocol is used, the effect of a higher value of delay1 in the performance of TCP application is clear: the effective throughput decreases as the delay increases (Fig. 6).
 The LFN would obtain a much higher effective throughput if it was connected directly to the foreign network instead of the NEMO.
 This difference in the throughput increases with the delay in the CN-HA-MR-LFN path.
-Therefore, nodes of a mobile network located far from its home network and/or from the CN they are communicating with, would obtain extremely low TCP throughput when competing with other TCP flows, because of the suboptimal path introduced by the NEMO Basic Support protocol.
-Even for a value of delay1 equal to 0ms the throughput obtained by the MNN is almost a half of the one obtained by the nonmobile nodes.
-Although delay1 is 0ms, the RTT between CN and MNN is bigger than the RTT between CN and fixed nodes, because the path is not direct and there are more hops, and this difference, even though small, has an important effect on the TCP fairness.
+Therefore, nodes of a mobile network located far from its home network and/or from the CN they are communicating with, would obtain extremely low TCP throughput when competing with other TCP flows, because of the suboptimal path introduced by the NEMO basic support protocol.
+Even for a value of delay1 equal to 0 ms the throughput obtained by the MNN is almost a half of the one obtained by the non-MNs.
+Although delay1 is 0 ms, the RTT between CN and MNN is bigger than the RTT between CN and fixed nodes, because the path is not direct and there are more hops, and this difference, even though small, has an important effect on the TCP fairness.
 Moreover, there exists a difference in the PMTU because of the overhead that also has an influence in the TCP performance.

 Fig. 8.
-Impact of NEMO Basic Support protocol on the TCP throughput in a 2-level nested Mobile Network
+Impact of NEMO basic support protocol on the TCP throughput in a two-level nested mobile network.